ietf-rats/charter/ietf-rats-charter.md

-In network protocol exchanges, it is often the case that one entity (a Relying Party) requires evidence about the remote peer (and system components [RFC4949] thereof), in order to assess the trustworthiness of the peer.
-Remote attestation procedures (RATS) determine whether relying parties can establish a level of confidence in the trustworthiness of remote peers, called Attesters.
+In network protocol exchanges, it is often the case that one entity (a Relying Party) requires evidence about the remote peer (and system components [RFC4949] thereof), in order to provide authenticated claims about the peer and assess the trustworthiness of the peer.
+Remote attestation procedures (RATS) allow relying parties to determine their level of trust in remote peers, called Attesters.
-The objective is achieved by a two-stage appraisal procedure facilitated by a trusted third party, called Verifier, with trusted links to the supply chain.
+The objective is achieved by a two-stage appraisal procedure facilitated by a trusted party, called Verifier, with trusted links to the supply chain.

 The two stage's procedures are: